New federal nursing home commission met privately for weeks before delivering draft recommendations to the government

 Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

-Martin, the commission member from LeadingAge California, said the recommendations will represent a variety of viewpoints from a “broad knowledge base.”
+Martin, the commission member from LeadingAge California, said the recommendations will represent viewpoints from a “broad knowledge base.”

 Penelope Ann Shaw, the only nursing home resident on the commission, said the group worked to present a comprehensive overview of the industry’s response to the pandemic.
 Shaw, who lives in Massachusetts, said the commission met about seven times, with CMS staff attending the meetings.